isman7/gimp-python-development/README.md

 To enable it, just declare in GIMP plugin paths your path to `plug-ins` folder of this repo.
 The way to do so is in `Edit > Preferences > Folders > Scripts`.
-The reboot GIMP and look if there is a new item under `Filers > Development > Python > PyDev Client`. **Before**, launching the plug-in you should have started the PyDev server inside PyCharm.
+The reboot GIMP and look if there is a new item under `Filers > Development > Python > PyDev Client`.
+Also notice you will need to install the plugin dependencies in the Python environment GIMP is using, in my case the Sandbox one, _check previous sections of this readme_. **Before**, launching the plug-in you should have started the PyDev server inside PyCharm.

 Then you can run Python code directly from PyCharm, happy hacking.